T. Rowe Price raises bet on Tesla in vote of confidence for Musk

 Tesla shares were down 1.79 percent at $258.10 on Wednesday.

-Tesla has been struggling to ramp up production of its Model 3 sedan as older automakers including General Motors (GM.N) and BMW (BMWG.DE) prepare their own offerings of electric vehicles.
+Tesla has been struggling to ramp up production of its Model 3 sedan as older automakers including General Motors and BMW prepare their own offerings of electric vehicles.

 Musk has promised that Tesla would be profitable and cash flow positive in its third and fourth quarters, while short sellers believe ongoing losses will force Tesla to raise more capital.